Solar with battery storage

 Is a battery right for you?

-A reputable solar and battery supplier, or an independent advisory service such as the Yarra Energy Foundation, can look at your energy bills and help you decide whether a battery makes sense for you, and what size battery is right for your home.
+A reputable solar and battery supplier can look at your energy bills and help you decide whether a battery makes sense for you, and what size battery is right for your home.

 It is usually more cost-effective to install a battery at the same time as you are installing solar, rather than to add one later.
 However, batteries won’t make financial sense for every household right now.
 If you’re not ready for a battery right now but you think you will be soon, talk to your solar retailer to understand what you’ll need to do to add a battery to your system.
 Batteries can be added to any solar system, but some additional components may be needed, even for a ‘battery-ready’ system.